isaiahxs/Epic-E-Shop/README.md

     )
 }
 ```
-Finally, in the rendering part of our component, I first check if the component is still in its loading state.
+Finally, in the rendering part of the component, I first check if the component is still in its loading state.
 If so, I render a simple "Loading..." message.
 Once loading is complete, the full component renders, displaying all the features of the application to the user.

 ## Documents
 - [Feature List](https://github.com/isaiahxs/Epic-E-Shop/wiki/Features)